Bob Coy

 Robert J. "Bob" Coy (born November 27, 1955) is the founder and former senior pastor of Calvary Chapel Fort Lauderdale in Fort Lauderdale, Florida.

 On April 3, 2014, he resigned as the Senior Pastor of Calvary Chapel Fort Lauderdale after admitting to committing adultery and having an addiction to pornography.
-In 2017, Coy was accused of sexually abusing a four-year-old girl.
 Subsequently, his media ministry, which included radio, television, and digital media, was terminated.

 Biography

 Coy was born in Royal Oak, Michigan on November 27, 1955.

 At the age of 21, he obtained a job at Capitol Records in Detroit.
 Coy stated, "I was living the life of sex, drugs, and rock n' roll".
 After multiple traffic tickets, some for driving under the influence, he lost his license at the age of 24.
 Shortly afterwards, Coy was reported for offering drugs to a band member.
 Coy then moved to Las Vegas and obtained a job at a property management company.
 He later became an entertainment director at a casino with an "All-Girl Revue," which Coy said "is another way of saying I ran a strip club."
 Until 1981, Coy continued to live a lifestyle that he characterized as including sex and drugs.

 In December 1981, Coy went to stay with his brother, Jim, who gave him a Bible to read.
 Soon afterward, Bob resigned from his job at the casino and started working as an associate pastor at a Calvary Chapel in Las Vegas.
 In 1985, Coy and his wife Diane moved to South Florida, where they founded Calvary Chapel Fort Lauderdale.